 If you pass away without a will, New Zealand has laws that set out who will receive your assets in a particular order of priority and who will look after your children if you have any.
 You’ve spent your lifetime creating your legacy.
 You can be in control of what happens to it.

-This article outlines suggestions for you to consider when thinking about drafting a will, and in no way constitutes legal or financial advice, nor does it provide any assurance that a will drafted in accordance with this article will be considered legally binding.
+This article outlines suggestions for you to consider when thinking about drafting a will, but it in no way constitutes legal or financial advice, nor does it provide any assurance that a will drafted in accordance with this article will be considered legally binding.

 Who can make a will?